U.S. push for peace in Afghanistan has new ‘urgency.’ Some Afghans fear it could backfire.

 A second official said “pushing the peace now with this new initiative very rapidly” risks undermining the country’s military.
 He said he fears “bringing back the old mujahideen at the expense of the Afghan security forces,” referring to the militant factions and irregular fighters who fought the Soviet forces, then turned on each other during the civil war.

 The accelerated push is occurring amid growing indications that the United States is considering postponing the withdrawal of U.S. troops — a move aimed at pressuring the Taliban to reduce violence and comply with the terms of the deal it signed with the United States last year.
-But Biden administration officials have also said a final decision of the future of U.S. troops in Afghanistan has not yet been made.
+But Biden administration officials have also said a final decision on the future of U.S. troops in Afghanistan has not yet been made.

 During a regional tour involving meetings in Kabul; Doha; and Islamabad, Pakistan, Khalilzad delivered a draft peace plan to the Afghan government and Taliban leadership.
 Along with the draft proposal, Afghan President Ashraf Ghani received a letter from Secretary of State Antony Blinken pressing him to accelerate peace talks and reach an agreement with the militants.